 My client is bankrupt

-If the name on a photo ID does not match the name recorded on the computer register (title), then you will need to take steps to verify that the client and the person named on the register are the same person.
+If the name on a photo ID does not match the name recorded on the record of title, then you will need to take steps to verify that the client and the person named on the register are the same person.